Systems-Modeling/SysML-v2-Pilot-Implementation/org.omg.sysml.jupyter.kernel/README.DEV.md

 #SECTION END
 ```

-Copy one of the lines like above.
-And modify the relevant parts.
+Copy one of the lines like above, and modify the relevant parts.